Sujoy9830/Weather_web_page/README.md

 - Animated weather icons powered by Lottie.
 - Responsive design with Tailwind CSS.
 - Clean UI with gradient backgrounds and smooth transitions.
-- Clear empty state message displayed above the search bar when no data is loaded.

 ---